|Elliott Sound Products||MOSFET Relays|

 While the concept is very simple, in practice there may be quite a lot of additional circuitry needed because the control circuit must generally be completely isolated from the switching MOSFETs.
 Two complete circuits are needed for stereo, even if they are driven by the same detector.
 This is because the two pairs of MOSFETs cannot be connected together in any way, other than sharing a common control drive circuit such as a dual optocoupler or miniature double pole relay.

-In addition, the MOSFETs used need to have a very low RDS (on), or multiple smaller units used.
-The lower the value of drain-source resistance, the lower he distortion contributed by the circuit.
-Note that each MOSFET's voltage should be rated for at least 25% more than the supply rails of the amplifier with no load.
-This is due to the way the circuit works, and because of the possibility of instantaneous back-EMF from the speaker coil when the DC fault current is suddenly interrupted.
+Each MOSFET's voltage should be rated for at least 25% more than the supply rails of the amplifier with no load.
+This is due to the way the circuit works, and because of the possibility of instantaneous back-EMF from the speaker or crossover coil when the DC fault current is suddenly interrupted.
 It may be useful to include a MOV (metal oxide varistor) across the SSR switch terminals, or use a capacitor 'snubber' to prevent the likelihood of any destructive voltage spike.
-The latter is shown in Figure 2, along with a pair of 'catch' diodes (D2 and D3) that connect to the amp's supply rails.
-(Note that the diodes are also included in other drawings, as it is very important that they be included.)

 Figure 2 - Basic MOSFET Relay